tecnomod-um/BiosamplesLLMAnnotation/README.md

 - **sklearn.model_selection**: Tools for model selection, such as cross-validation and hyper-parameter tuning.
 - **json**: Work with JSON data
 - **pandas**: Analysis and manipulation tool
-- **os**: Provides a portable way of using operating system dependent functionality
+- **os**: Provides a portable way of using operating system-dependent functionality
 - **matplotlib.pyplot**: Low level graph plotting library in python that serves as a visualization utility.
 - **requests**: Allows you to send HTTP requests using Python All dependencies are included in the **requieres.txt** file.